-An insurer may require an inspection of a motor vehicle otherwise exempt pursuant to 211 CMR 94.05(1) provided that the decision to inspect such motor vehicle is reasonable and supported by objective facts.
+An insurer may require an inspection of a motor vehicle otherwise exempt pursuant to 211 CMR 94.05(1) provided that the decision to inspect such motor vehicle is based on underwriting criteria uniformly applied, and such decision is reasonable and supported by objective facts.
+The decision to require such inspection shall not be based on the age, race, sex, marital status, creed, national origin, religion, occupation, income, education, credit information or homeownership of the applicant or the customary operators of the motor vehicle, the principal place where the motor vehicle is garaged, or the fact that the policy has been issued through the Massachusetts Automobile Insurance Plan.

 An insurer shall maintain a written record of its reasons for requiring an inspection in situations that are otherwise exempt in the applicant's policy record.